 TypeEncodingVariant This property returns the type encoding variant attribute as defined in TTCN-3, if any.
 If no encoding variant attribute has been defined, the distinct value null will be returned.

+EncodeAttributes Returns all encode attributes of the type as defined in the TTCN-3 module.
+If no encode attribute has been defined, the distinct value null is returned.

+GetVariantAttributes Returns all variant attributes of the type as defined in the TTCN-3 module.
+If no encoding attribute has been defined, the distinct value null is returned.

 TypeExtension Returns the type extension attributes as defined in the TTCN-3 module.
 If no extension attributes have been defined, the distinct value null will be returned.